rohanramnarain/future_unhoused_nyc/README.md

 firebase deploy --project futureunhousednyc --only functions            # just function code/data firebase deploy --project futureunhousednyc --only hosting              # just static assets/rewrites
 ```

+Notes:
+- The Firebase Python deploy tooling expects a local virtualenv at `functions/venv` for discovery.
+If missing, create it with:
+	`python3.11 -m venv --copies functions/venv && functions/venv/bin/pip install -r functions/requirements.txt`
+- Keeping `functions/data/` small is important; files larger than 2GiB will cause deploy packaging to fail.

 Important notes:
 - The Hosting rewrite in `firebase.json` forwards all paths to the function; we also serve `/assets/*` statically from `public/assets` to avoid function 500s for big JS/CSS.